Yevgeny Yevtushenko

-Yevgeny Aleksandrovich Yevtushenko (Евгений Александрович Евтушенко; 18 July 1933 – 1 April 2017) was a Soviet and Russian poet.
-He was also a novelist, essayist, dramatist, screenwriter, publisher, actor, editor, university professor, and director of several films.
+Yevgeny Aleksandrovich Yevtushenko (Евгений Александрович Евтушенко; 18 July 1933 – 1 April 2017) was a Soviet and Russian poet, novelist, essayist, dramatist, screenwriter, publisher, actor, editor, university professor, and director of several films.

 Biography

 Early life

-Yevtushenko was born Yevgeny Aleksandrovich Gangnus (he later took his mother's last name, Yevtushenko) in the Irkutsk region of Siberia in a small town called Zima on 18 July 1933 to a peasant family of noble descent.
+Yevtushenko was born Yevgeny Aleksandrovich Gangnus (he later took his mother's last name, Yevtushenko) in Irkutsk Oblast of Siberia in a small town called Zima on 18 July 1933 to a peasant family of noble descent.
 He had Russian, Baltic German, Ukrainian, Polish, Belarusian, and Tatar roots.
 His maternal great-grandfather Joseph Baikovsky belonged to szlachta, while his wife was of Ukrainian descent.
 They were exiled to Siberia after a peasant rebellion headed by Joseph.
 One of their daughters – Maria Baikovskaya – married Ermolai Naumovich Yevtushenko who was of Belarusian descent.
 He served as a soldier in the Imperial Army during World War I and as an officer in the Red Army during the Civil War.
 His paternal ancestors were Germans who moved to the Russian Empire in 1767.
 His grandfather Rudolph Gangnus, a math teacher of Baltic German descent, married Anna Plotnikova of Russian nobility.
 Both of Yevtushenko's grandfathers were arrested during Stalin's purges as "enemies of the people" in 1937.

 Yevtushenko's father, Aleksandr Rudolfovich Gangnus, was a geologist, as was his mother, Zinaida Ermolaevna Yevtushenko, who later became a singer.
 The boy accompanied his father on geological expeditions to Kazakhstan in 1948, and to Altai, Siberia, in 1950.
 Young Yevtushenko wrote his first verses and humorous chastushki while living in Zima, Siberia.
 His parents were divorced when he was 7 and he was raised by his mother.
 By age 10, he had composed his first poem.
 Six years later a sports journal was the first periodical to publish his poetry.
 At 19, he published his first book of poems, The Prospects of the Future.

 After the Second World War, Yevtushenko moved to Moscow and from 1951 to 1954 studied at the Gorky Institute of Literature in Moscow, from which he dropped out.
 In 1952, he joined the Union of Soviet Writers after publication of his first collection of poetry.
 His early poem So mnoyu vot chto proiskhodit ("That's what is happening to me") became a very popular song, performed by actor-songwriter Alexander Dolsky.
 In 1955, Yevtushenko wrote a poem about the Soviet borders being an obstacle in his life.
 His first important publication was the 1956 poem Stantsiya Zima ("Zima Station").
 In 1957, he was expelled from the Literary Institute for "individualism".
 He was once labeled "the head of the intellectual juvenile delinquents" whose poems were "pygmy spittle".
 He was banned from travelling but gained wide popularity with the Soviet public.
 His early work also drew praise from Boris Pasternak, Carl Sandburg and Robert Frost.